acmailer/acmailer/README.md

 $mailService->attachMailListener($mailListener);
 ```

-You can also preregister listeners service names in the service configuration:
+You can also preregister listener service names in the service configuration:

 ```php
 <?php